arithy/packcc/README.md

 ### xxx ####
 ```

-A marker variable can also have a string value, without affecting the existing integer value.
+A marker variable can also have a string value (`const char *`), without affecting the existing integer value.
-Whenever parsing starts, the strings of all marker variables are set to `NULL`.
+The string value is initially `NULL`.
+It is persistent across multiple calls of the parsing API function `pcc_parse()` with the same parser context (version 3.1.0 or later).

 ```
 %marker @var_0 @var_1